-Central Penn College's new student orientation begins after students move in to their housing.
-This full day of events includes various presentations from faculty and staff, workshops, and activities that will help prepare students for a successful experience at the college.
-Students will meet their college advisor, fellow classmates and explore their surroundings all before the first day of class.
+Central Penn College's new student orientation in conducted prior to students attending classes at Central Penn College.
+This orientation is for all new incoming students including residential, commuting, and online students.
+This full day of events includes various presentations from faculty and staff, interactive workshops, and activities that will help prepare students for a successful experience at the college.
+In addition, students will meet faculty members, be introduced to available campus resources, meet fellow classmates and explore their surroundings all before the first day of class.